buildo/retro/docs/toctoc/guides/token-based-recovery-flow.md

 }
 ```

-Now we can implement a controller that provides `beginPasswordRecovery` and
+Now we can implement a controller that provides `beginPasswordReset` and
-`completePasswordRecovery` functionalities:
+`completePasswordReset` functionalities:

 ```scala mdoc
 import io.buildo.toctoc.core.authentication.TokenBasedRecovery.TokenBasedRecoveryFlow